agilecrm/rest-api/README.md

 Authentication :
 ---------------

 This is HTTPS-only API.
-Authentication will be performed based in the email address of the user and their respective API Key.
+Authentication will be performed based on the email address of the user and the respective API Key.

-Email and API key should be passed via HTTP Basic Authentication.
-Email address as username and their respective API Key as password.
+Email and API key should pass HTTP Basic Authentication.
+(Use email address as username and the respective API Key as password)

 Endpoints:
 ----------
 All API requests should be made to: https://{domain}.agilecrm.com/dev/

-Note: All the data is Case-Sensitive.
+Note: All the data is case-sensitive.
 Emails, names and other values are case sensitive.
 For example, "Test" and "test" are considered as two different words.

 1. Contacts  & Companies API
 -----------------------------